 Many ancient epics stress the ideal of finding a purpose in Life to achieve some sort of immortality in Death.
 Mortals are doomed to die and can never achieve perpetual youth in the mortal realm.
 Death is something that must not be feared, but accepted as a truth.
 Since death comes for us all, we should do something in this life worth the glory and immortality in the mortal world.

-Even then, many heroes of ancient literature went off on journeys searching for a sort of immortality.
-The quests always had something to do with traveling to the ends of the earth, or the Land of the Dead.
+Even then, many heroes of ancient literature went off on journeys seeking immortality.
+Each immortality quest always involved traveling to the ends of the earth, or even to the Land of the Dead itself.
 To learn more about life, it has been a long-standing theme that you first need to understand death.

 Ultimately, those who set off on these quests gain great knowledge.
 But, they never find what they set off to find in the first place.
 This is true in many ancient legends.
 They do, however, gain a sort of immortality through the legends and tales written about them and their journeys.
 Their adventures also mold them to become better people after their perspective-changing experiences.

 There are many kinds of immortality that can be achieved besides eternal life.
 In fact, the quest for immortality in literature was not originally a quest for eternal life.
 In humanity’s earliest literature, the quest was more for greater knowledge.
 That’s mostly because the characters in many ancient stories were already immortal, as they were gods.
 Gilgamesh is the first to actually define his own journey as a search for eternal life.
 Later, the story of Achilles in the Iliad is another example of such an immortality quest.
 Perhaps, it is a better one, as well.